 Offshore oil rigs are essentially skyscrapers at sea—rising vertically from the seafloor hundreds of feet high.
-Even working on the 'bottom' floor of an oil rig means working several dozen feet above the water.
-It's easy to see why falling from a height or dropping equipment is one of the worst hazards oil rig workers face on a daily basis.
+Even working on the "bottom" floor of an oil rig means working several dozen feet above the water.
+It's easy to see why falling from a height or dropping equipment are some of the worst hazards that oil rig workers face on a daily basis.
 In fact, from 2017 to 2021, fatal accidents in the oil and gas industry far outweighed the death rates of all other mining industries combined.

 Why Oil Rigs Are Prone to Weather-Related Accidents

 On an oil rig, outdoor well pads and walkways are exposed directly to harsh environmental conditions.
 In the Gulf of Mexico, thunderstorms aren't rare, which is why drilling companies need to take every precaution when it comes to preventing falls, slips, and dropped tools.
 For more severe storms, when evacuations are necessary, even this transportation is made riskier by exposure to the elements.
 Per data from the CDC, we know that "transportation accidents account for 51% of offshore oil operation deaths," with bad weather being blamed for many of these fatal accidents.

 How to Make Oil Rigs Safer During Rainy Season

 Sometimes, all employers have to do to keep workers safe is employ straightforward protocols.
-When water is pouring and every handheld tool is more slippery than usual, oil rigs out to ensure that every worker wears a hard hat, and that every worker attaches their tools to a rope or cable when working at a height.
+When water is pouring and every handheld tool is more slippery than usual, oil rigs ought to ensure that every worker wears a hard hat, and that every worker attaches their tools to a rope or cable when working at a height.
 These are the simplest prevention measures.

 However, there are more far-reaching policies that oil companies can institute to keep workers safe.
 For one, oil rigs contain countless pumps, valves, and fittings that leak even when they're fully functional; that's why it's important to maintain them frequently.
 After a storm has passed, thorough inspections and repairs are all the more necessary to ensure the ongoing safety of operations.
 Similarly, keeping walkways covered, dry, and clear of clutter is vital to preventing falls.
 Employers could also install nonslip grating for all exposed walkways.